tre508/auto-stack/docs/triage/reference/guides/MasterGameplan.md

    - Use "Reopen in Container" (Dev Containers extension) or run `docker compose up -d` if using standalone Docker Compose.
    - Confirm Freqtrade UI/API is accessible (http://localhost:8080) and CLI works in container terminal.
    - Ensure `user_data` is mounted and persists configs/strategies.
-4. **Connect Freqtrade to automation-stack:**
+4. **Connect Freqtrade to auto-stack:**
-   - Ensure Freqtrade container joins the shared Docker network (e.g., `mcp-net`) if API access from automation-stack is required (see docker-compose.yml and devcontainer.json).
+   - Ensure Freqtrade container joins the shared Docker network (e.g., `auto-stack-net`) if API access from auto-stack is required (see docker-compose.yml and devcontainer.json).
    - Test Controller <-> Freqtrade API calls (see AutomationChecklist.md, webhookFlows.md).
 5. **Verify integration and logging:**
    - Run n8n workflows that interact with Controller and Freqtrade.